neocities/hshca/README.md

 This is a document describing **hshca**, a specification for hostname-safe HTTP content addressing using cryptographic hashes.

-It can be described in a sentence: A [multihash](https://github.com/jbenet/multihash), encoded in [base32hex](https://en.wikipedia.org/wiki/Base32#base32hex), downcased and stripped of its padding, which can be no longer than 63 bytes.
+It can be described in a sentence: A [multihash](https://github.com/jbenet/multihash), encoded in Base32 [RFC 4648](https://tools.ietf.org/html/rfc4648), downcased and stripped of its padding, which can be no longer than 63 bytes.

 This makes it comply with [RFC 1035](http://tools.ietf.org/html/rfc1035) "labels" (more commonly known as hostnames or subdomains).